 Q. How many soil bags do I need for a raised bed?

-It depends entirely on the size of your raised bed.
+It depends entirely on the size and shape of the raised bed.
 If you know your garden bed’s dimensions, you can plug them into a soil calculator to find out how much you need.

-Q. How do you prepare the soil for a raised bed?
+Q. How do you prepare soil for a raised bed?

-If you’re buying soil in bags, it’s typically premixed, so there’s not much to do other than water it before planting.
-Watering it prior to planting, using either a watering can or garden hose, ensures your plants have enough moisture to get started growing.
+If you’re buying potting soil in bags, it’s typically premixed, so there’s not much to do other than water it before planting.
+Topsoils that act as fillers require you to layer substrate and/or compost on top.
+Once you’ve done that, it’s all about water.
+Watering the soil prior to planting, using either a watering can or a garden hose, ensures your plants have enough moisture to start growing.

 Q. Is topsoil good for a raised bed?

-A topsoil product is a great filler, but it shouldn’t be the main soil mix you use for a raised bed.
-Your plants need nutrients, and topsoil is not rich in organic matter like compost.
+A topsoil product is a great filler, but it’s not designed to be the main nutritive soil in a raised bed.
+The plants need nutrients, and topsoil is not rich in organic matter like compost or potting soils.